Skip to content

 java.lang.NoSuchMethodError: org.apache.ibatis.session.Configuration.getDefaultScriptingLanguageInstance() Lorg/apache/ibatis/scripting/LanguageDriver

-Check if you’re using long instead of Long!
+Check if you are using long instead of Long!

-Long Primary Key Causes JS Precision Loss Due to Excessive Length
+Generated Primary Key Too Long Causes JS Precision Loss

-JavaScript cannot handle Java’s Long integer type, resulting in precision loss.
-The specific manifestation is that the last two digits of the primary key are always 0.
-Solution: Convert Long to String when returning.
+JavaScript cannot handle Java’s Long data type, which results in precision loss.
+The specific symptom is that the last two digits of the primary key are always 0.
+Solution: Convert Long to String when returning data.

 • FastJson Approach